markshin/pl2016/README.md

     + *DO NOT ATTACK*.
 Please.
     + *DO NOT USE A STRONG PASSWORD*.
 It is `http`.
     + If your submission status is `SYSTEM ERROR` or `RUNNING` for a long time, even after refreshing your web browser for several times, please ask the TA.

+### Troubleshootings

+- If something bad happens, please download the most recent version of the assignments.
+- You may have to `make` before interacting with IDEs.
+- You can specify the CRLF handling strategy in Git ([cf](http://stackoverflow.com/questions/170961/whats-the-best-crlf-carriage-return-line-feed-handling-strategy-with-git)).
+In Windows, some strategies may break the Makefile.
+Please just use the linebreaks as in the repository.
+- When running CoqIDE in OS X for the first time, you may see an error message saying `Failed to load coqtop.` Then click `No`, and then find `/Applications/CoqIDE_8.4pl5.app/Contents/Resources/bin/coqtop` and open for once.
+Then goto `CoqIDE` > `Preferences` > `Externals`.
+And then change `coqtop` into `/Applications/CoqIDE_8.4pl5.app/Contents/Resources/bin/coqtop`.

 ### Misc.